nikolaiwarner/annedeanandrand.com/room.md

-[GRATZ PARK INN](http://www.gratzparkinn.com/) (historic boutique inn) A handful of rooms and suites have been held under Watkins/Dotson wedding Contact Will Smith or the front desk to make reservations 859.231.1777
+[GRATZ PARK INN](http://www.gratzparkinn.com/) (historic boutique inn) A handful of rooms and suites have been held under Watkins/Dotson wedding.<br>
+Contact Will Smith or the front desk to make reservations<br>
+859.231.1777

 Please let us know if you have trouble making any of these arrangements.
 The key is to book your room(s)early!